jerryseigle/Rubberband-Build-Guide-Examples/Rubberband_Build_Guide.md

 ### 5. 📦 Create the Final XCFramework

-Only include the platforms you actually built.
-Remove any unused ones to avoid errors.
+Only include the platform libraries you actually tagged in step 4.
+If you did not build or tag a simulator universal or macOS library, remove those lines accordingly.

+> 📝 For example, if you only built and tagged for iOS device and arm64 simulator, use the path to the `arm64` simulator `.a` file you tagged instead of the universal one.

 ```bash
 xcodebuild -create-xcframework   -library build/xcframework-slices/librubberband_device.arm64.a -headers rubberband   -library build/xcframework-slices/librubberband_simulator.universal.a -headers rubberband   -library build/xcframework-slices/librubberband_macos_universal.a -headers rubberband   -output build/Rubberband.xcframework